parsehex/py-ai-server/README.md

 # py-ai-server

-As of October 2024 I'm using an M1 Mac and I've started on a slimmed-down version of this project that uses MLX.
-See the [MLX branch](https://github.com/parsehex/py-ai-server/tree/mlx).
+This is the MLX version of this repo.

 ## Overview